code-game-project/website/docs/quick-start/template.md

 :::tip
 A session is created automatically every time you join a game.
 You can view all of the current sessions with `codegame session list`.
-Sessions allow for a smooth development experience because you can quickly reconnect to a previous game after making a some code changes by using the `reconnect` command.
+Sessions allow for a smooth development experience because you can quickly reconnect to a previous game after making some code changes by using the `reconnect` command.
 :::

 When you are ready, you can build the project in release mode with the `build` command: